Watch Video39 min

 By Red Bull Editorial Team

-Californian surfing is so much more than The Beach Boys, Dick Dale and whatever Hollywood expects you to believe.
-Big Wednesday, Lords of Dogtown and even Fast Times At Ridgemont High might have been vague reflections of a hazier earlier era, but from the video game stoner vibes of Surfer, Dude (even the title should be a warning) to the bank robbing Ex-Presidents of Point Break, it's probably best you turn onto Highway 1 and discover the real spirit of California's salt water people for yourself.
+Californian surfing is so much more than The Beach Boys, Dick Dale, and whatever Hollywood expects you to believe.
+It’s probably best to turn onto Highway 1 and discover the real spirit of California's saltwater people.

 01